0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 Hurray !
 We've conquered the final challenge of Flare-on 2018 !  🎉 🎉 🎉

 ## Epilogue
 The challenges are pretty good overall.
-I've gained a lot during the CTF, especially on reversing Windows PE and VM.
-Although level 8 is kind of guessy, and level 12 being inhumane (?), it's still a pretty nice reversing challenge.
+I've gained a lot during this CTF, especially on reversing Windows PE and VM.
+Although level 8 is kind of guessy, and level 12 being super inhumane (?), it's still a pretty nice reversing challenge.

 Big thanks to [FireEye](https://twitter.com/FireEye) for creating those amazing challenges.
 Also let's not forget those guys from [CTFd](https://twitter.com/ctfdio),  they did a pretty good job on hosting the CTF platform.
 Special thanks to Lays and Lucas for discussing and helping me on level 9, 10 & 12.